ceramicnetwork/.github/OVERVIEW.md

 > For a technical overview, see [Ceramic technical specification](http://github.com/ceramicnetwork/specs).

+#### Index
+- Background
+- What is a document?
+- Use Cases
+- How to Participate
+- When is Launch?
+- Additional Resources

 ## Background
 Developers are increasingly building composable applications that rely on user-managed identity, interoperable data, and shared infrastructure.
 In this model, developers have less certainty over the types of resources that users will bring to their application at any given time.
 Because of this, a primary concern is ensuring interoperability between a diverse set of technologies including (but not limited to) key pairs, wallets, data stores, and infrastructure services.
 As the variety of infrastructure grows, so does the challenge of maintaining interoperability.